agryaznov/candle-auction-ink/README.md

 ```

 ### Deploy
+First we deploy __*rewarding* contracts__ which represent entities being auctioned.
+After that, we deploy the auction itself.

 #### External rewarding contracts
 Two *pluggable reward* options are available:
-  + NFT collection: by utilizing the ERC721 contract
+  1. **NFT collection**: by utilizing the [ERC721](https://github.com/agryaznov/ink/blob/candle-auction/examples/erc721/lib.rs) contract
     winner gets *set_approval_for_all()* tokens belonging to the auction contract
-  + Doman name ownership: by utilizing the DNS contract
+  2. **Doman name ownership**: by utilizing the [DNS](https://github.com/agryaznov/ink/blob/candle-auction/examples/dns/lib.rs) contract
     which transfers to winner the domain name  put up for the auction

 In order to make the auction contract preferably *loosely coupled* with other contracts, this very contract doesn't use their sources *as-a-dependency*.
-Instead, we consciously rely just on these external contracts ABI, and *hope that their main methods selectors will stay consistent*.
+Instead, we rely just on these external contracts ABI, and *hope that their main methods selectors will stay consistent*.

-Okay, well, to guarantee this, let's use our fork of their codebase repo with explicit selectors:
+Okay, though, to guarantee this, let's use our fork of their codebase repo with explicit selectors:

 ```
 git clone -b candle-auction git@github.com:agryaznov/ink.git